 This document contains certain forward-looking information and forward-looking statements, as defined in applicable securities laws (collectively referred to as "forward-looking statements").
 Often, but not always, forward-looking statements can be identified by the use of words such as "plans," "expects" or "does not expect," "is expected," "planned," "budget," "scheduled," "estimates," "continues," "forecasts," "projects," "predicts," "intends," "anticipates" or "does not anticipate," or "believes," or variations of such words and phrases, or statements that certain actions, events or results "may," "could," "would," "should," "might" or "will" be taken, occur or be achieved.
-Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any of our future results, performance or achievements expressed or implied by the forward-looking statements; consequently, undue reliance should not be placed on forward-looking statements.
+Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any of our future results, performance or achievements; consequently, undue reliance should not be placed on forward-looking statements.

-Forward-looking statements are based on a number of assumptions that may prove to be incorrect, including, but not limited to, assumptions about our ability to carry out our plans and objectives; our ability to open up and sell through retail chains and other channels in Europe and North America; our ability to procure required volumes of organic produce from either our own operations and/or strategic third party suppliers; our ability to meet import and export requirements; general business and economic conditions; the timing of the receipt of any required approvals for operations; the availability of equity and other financing on reasonable terms; energy prices; our ability to procure equipment and operating supplies in sufficient quantities and on a timely basis; our ability to attract and retain skilled labour and staff; our ability to operate in The Netherlands, Europe, North America and elsewhere; the impact of changes in the Canadian/US dollar and other foreign exchange rates on costs and results; transportation and logistics costs; market competition; and ongoing relations with our employees and with our business partners.
+Forward-looking statements are based on a number of assumptions that may prove to be incorrect, including, but not limited to, assumptions about our ability to carry out our plans and objectives; our ability to open up and sell through retail chains and other channels in Europe and North America; our ability to procure required volumes of organic produce from either our own operations and/or strategic third party suppliers; our ability to meet import and export requirements; general business and economic conditions; the availability of equity and other financing on reasonable terms; energy prices; our ability to procure equipment and operating supplies in sufficient quantities and on a timely basis; our ability to attract and retain skilled labour and staff; our ability to operate in The Netherlands, Europe, North America and elsewhere; the impact of changes in the Canadian/US dollar and other foreign exchange rates on costs and results; transportation and logistics costs; market competition; and ongoing relations with our employees and with our business partners.